How to Pack a Cooler like a Pro

 Or—if you are going on a long trip but have the extra space, you might consider starting with reusable freezer packs, removing them after a few days, and then switching to ice if necessary.

-Ideal cooler to ice ratio
+Ideal cooler-to-ice ratio

-When packing your cooler you should aim for an ice to content ratio of 2:1
+When packing your cooler, you should aim for an ice-to-content ratio of 2:1.

 That means you want TWICE as much ice as you have food and drinks.
 To maximize food space, you can count any food that you freeze towards the “ice” part of the ratio.